WICG/import-maps/spec.md

 ### Resolve a module specifier

 I think with all the above in place, the current spec's "resolve a module specifier" can be reduced to just prepending `import:`?
 Hmm, but the "active script" isn't exactly the same as the _base URL_ passed to that...
 TODO...

-## More TODOs

-Should we perform more validation besides URL parsing and type checking?
-E.g. should we restrict to valid URL characters, at least on the left-hand side?